DevLaukey/tiktok-solana/README.md

 The project currently does not specify a license.
 Please contact the repository owner for more information.

 ## Contact
-For any inquiries or further information about `tiktok-solana`, please reach out via the issues section of the repository or contact [Your Name/Email].
+For any inquiries or further information about `tiktok-solana`, please reach out via the issues section of the repository or contact [victor.mburu.mwaura@gmail.com].
 ```